Robert Polan "Robby" Wald (1942 - 2014)

 A month later, we had finished our tentative, insecure rewrite of the first act.
 I had to drive it up to Goldwyn's office, and I was terrified that this was going to be the end of our careers.
 The first scene took place in a drive-in theater (later becoming the "lover's lane" of the finished film, because Goldwyn felt drive-in movies were out-dated).
 Our main characters, "Mark" and "Robin," sit chastely in a station wagon as erotic imagery plays on the screen (an intermission cartoon with weiners jumping into eager hot dog buns, fries jumping through onion rings, etc.) and every car around them bobs up and down from the enegetic sex going on inside.
 (It should be noted that this idea was from that first rewrite, but Robby laughed so hard that they kept it in.)
 After the first reaction to the material, I was far from confident.
 For moral support, I stopped by the college I had just dropped out of in Long Beach, and picked up the real Robin, who I had named the hero's love interest after.
 Robin was absolutely stunning.
 How stunning?
 Special Effects genius Rob Bottin ("The Howling") had proposed to her when she was still in high school; When I met her at Long Beach State, she had moved into the dorms because some stalker in her hometown had attempted to kidnap herthe cops even found plans, weapons and restraints in his van (he was in jail, but her parents were worried that he'd get out, so they moved her to a different county); while at the school, she had to file a complaint with the dean's office because her illustration instructor had licked her face during a meeting after class in his office, and tried to do worse; finally, I was writing a movie with a character named after her, but she still wasn't interested in me romanticallyshe was dating a guy who ended up pitching for the Dodgers.
 Still, she liked me and agreed to come along to a nice lunch in Beverly Hills.
 We went up the four floors to the Goldwyn offices where Robby, Dimitri, Russ and Goldwyn waited impatiently and took my script, making copies.
 They took their pages into various rooms to read while Robin and I waited.
 I started to hear laughter, and this time it wasn't just Robby.
 Pretty soon you could hear loud laughter, from all areas of the office building.
 Relieved, we all met up in Russ Thacher's office, with Robin and I sitting before Russ at his desk, and Dimitri and Robby behind us.
 Thacher was extremely complimentary, and offered up which jokes and ideas were his favorites.
 I turned to see Dimitri and Robby behind us, leaning forward excitedly and smiling; I was basking in their approval...
 Robby was grinning especially wide... and then I realized he wasn't listening.
 He was looking down Robin's top.

 Robby championed our screenplay to the end.
 He met with the director, Howard Storm, at a restaurant and pushed to have a gag restored in the opening scene, in which the hero observes a pull-chord vibrator in the car next to his at the drive-in.
 Robby got down on his knees in the restaurant and begged, "Please re-insert the vibrator!"
 (Which was much funnier than the actual gag; In this case, he was unsuccessful, and was eventually barred from the set.)
-Robby not only produced "Once Bitten," when he found out afterwards that we were so inept that we couldn't land an agent after writing a #1 film, he introduced us to our first and only agent, Steve Whitewho Robby had mentoredand who was starting his own boutique agency.
+Robby not only produced "Once Bitten," when he found out afterwards that we were so inept at self-promotion that we couldn't even land an agent after writing a #1 film, he introduced us to our first and only agent, Steve Whitewho Robby had mentoredand who was starting his own boutique agency.

 The next time we saw Robby was at Disney, in the offices of their Sunday Movie TV division.
 They had shown interest in a script we wrote for Robby and Dimitri called "The Devil and Danny Wells," but it was a little too ribald and profane for television audiences at 8pm.
 They wanted to hear our ideas to make it family-friendly.
 We had just been psychlogically flayed by "Once Bitten" reviews, and lacked the self-confidence and conviction to make any kind of case for Disney to produce our work.
 Our agent was there with us, but he knew we were shell-shocked, and made a call for emergency support.
 Suddenly, his mentor Robby appeared again, his suit more pressed this time.
 We were summoned into the office, Robby went in with us, and I saw him pitch our screenplay as family entertainment for an hour.
 The Disney execs listened to each idea, and would turn to us, impressed, as tell us: "Good idea!"
 "I love that!"
 We grinned, proudly.
 In truth, we had never discussed these ideas with Robby.
 They were, in fact, Robby's ideas, made up on the fly.
 A deal was struck, Robby and Dimitri would be the producers, and we started writing... but the WGA began a long strike; in the interim, the Disney Sunday Movie show was canceled and the studio changed networks, introducing a new format, so our project was shelved.